 logo

-Generally, diabetic patients are advised to engage in at least 150 minutes of moderate-intensity aerobic exercise per week.
+It is generally recommended that people with diabetes engage in at least 150 minutes of moderate-intensity aerobic exercise per week.

 ============

-Rather than high-intensity exercise
+Rather than high intensity exercise

 4